Dominican University (Illinois): Academics

 Dominican University offers more than 40 undergraduate majors, and several pre-professional programs.
 The student to faculty ratio is 11:1 at this university.
 Dominican's graduate school is divided into five academic divisions: the School of Information Studies (SOIS), the Brennan School of Business, the School of Education, the Graduate School of Social Work, and the School of Professional Continuing Studies.

 Dominican University's School of Information Studies offers the Master of Library and Information Science and Master of Professional Studies in Library and Information Science such as Archives and Cultural Heritage Resources and Services, Data and Knowledge Management, Digital Curation, Digital Libraries, Informatics, Web Design, and Youth Services.
 Also, Dominican University's offers the Doctor of Philosophy in Library and Information Science (PhD).

 The SOIS publishes a semiannual, peer-reviewed online journal called World Libraries, a publication dedicated to "librarians and libraries in regions without associations or agencies to encourage scholarly communication and professional development."
 The publication of World Libraries is coordinated by students studying internet publishing.

-Administered by the SOIS, the Butler Children's Literature Center is one of the nation's premier centers for the study of children's and young-adult literature in the services of literacy, learning and a lifelong love of reading.
+Administered by the SOIS, the Butler Children's Literature Center is one of the nation's centers for the study of children's and young-adult literature in the services of literacy, learning and a lifelong love of reading.
 As an examination center for children's and young-adult literature, it serves as a best-practices professional collection to support integration of children's and young-adult literature in classrooms, libraries, childcare centers, and homes.

 In the fall of 2014, the university introduced a new Bachelor of Science in nursing degree program.
 A new clinical simulation laboratory was designed and built specifically for the program.

-Campus
+Main campus

 Dominican University is located on a 30 acre wooded campus in suburban River Forest, just 10 miles (16 km) from downtown Chicago.
 Other campus features include a language learning center, a computer technology center, an art gallery, a chapel, a student center, the Lund Auditorium, the Eloise Martin Recital Hall, and the Stepan Bookstore.
 The five residence halls at Dominican University are: Aquinas Hall (Priory Campus), Coughlin Hall, Sister Jean Murray Hall, Mazzuchelli Hall, and Power Hall.
 More than 30% of all undergraduates live on campus.
 Most incoming first-year students live in double rooms in Murray or Coughlin halls.
 Murray is the newest residence hall, which opened in 2004 (as Centennial Hall; renamed after former college president Sister Jean Murray in 2012).